Residence permit

-Investors choose this path to obtain a residence permit for themselves and their families and, along with it, an opportunity to live by the sea and travel the Schengen Area visa-free.
+Investors choose this path to obtain a residence permit for themselves and their families, along with the opportunity to live by the sea and travel the Schengen Area visa-free.

-The properties can be rented out or sold after residency expiration or obtaining citizenship.
+The properties can be rented out or sold after the residency expires or after obtaining citizenship.

 Julia Loko